zogzog/cubicweb/doc/book/admin/setup.rst

 .. note::

-  `cubicweb-dev` will install basic sqlite support.
+  `python3-cubicweb` will install basic sqlite support.
 You can easily setup :ref:`cubicweb with other database <DatabaseInstallation>` using the following virtual packages :

-  * `cubicweb-postgresql-support` contains the necessary dependencies for using :ref:`cubicweb with postgresql datatabase <PostgresqlConfiguration>`
+  * `python3-cubicweb-postgresql-support` contains the necessary dependencies for using :ref:`cubicweb with postgresql datatabase <PostgresqlConfiguration>`

-  * `cubicweb-mysql-support` contains the necessary dependencies for using :ref:`cubicweb with mysql database <MySqlConfiguration>`.

 .. _`list of sources`: http://wiki.debian.org/SourcesList
 .. _`Logilab's gnupg key`: https://www.logilab.fr/logilab-debian-keyring.gpg